Never stop learning!

-Studium Generale is an interdisciplinary study programme available to the general public for those who wish to strengthen their knowledge.
-Click here to read more about the course offering in various fields such as creativity and culture, to social science, as well as technology and industry, economics and management, and sustainability and parenting.
+The Studium Generale is an interdisciplinary study programme open to anyone wishing to broaden their knowledge across multiple fields.
+Click here to read more about the course offering in various fields: from creativity and culture to the humanities, as well as technology and industry, economics and business, and sustainability and parenting.

 If you have a high school diploma, each exam you pass will grant you university credits (ECTS) that may be recognised within a degree programme.
-You can enroll in the Studium Generale also without a high school diploma and sit the exams; however, in this case, you will not be able to obtain any credits points.
+You can also enrol in the Studium Generale without a high school diploma and sit the exams; however, in this case, you will not be able to obtain any credit points.

-Studium Generale is offered on two main campuses: most of the courses are held at the Bozen-Bolzano campus, while others at the Brixen-Bressanone campus.
+Studium Generale is offered on two main campuses: most courses take place at the Bozen-Bolzano Campus, while others are held at the Brixen-Bressanone Campus.

 Duration of the course: 1-4 years